keides2/chatview/README-enterprise-en.md

 ## 🆚 Comparison with Standard Edition

-### Choose Enterprise Edition When:
+### When to Choose Enterprise Edition

-- Using in a corporate proxy environment
+- Using in corporate proxy environments
-- Environment with SSL certificate issues
+- Environments with SSL certificate issues
 - Browser installation is restricted
-- Lightweight package is needed
+- Need for lightweight package
 - SVG format is sufficient

-### Choose Standard Edition When:
+### When to Choose Standard Edition

-- PNG format export is required
+- Need PNG format export
-- HTML format export is required
+- Need HTML format export
-- Pixel-perfect screenshots are needed
+- Need pixel-perfect screenshots

 ---